kevqyzhu/TMscoreAlign/README.md

 `optimize_alignment`: This function performs optimization to improve the alignment of two protein structures based on their atomic coordinates.
-This function takes in translation and rotation values and aims to find the best parameters that minimize the objective function (TM-score).
+It takes as input the translation and rotation values and aims to find the best parameters that minimize the objective function (TM-score).
 Note that this process can be initialized with default values or continue from a given set of values.
 Optimization is performed via the